Measurements in DIN baffle in 70cm distance at 2,83V. Level scaled to 1m

-DT-25N "sees" the symmetrically adjacent TMTs, as indicated by the 2kHz and 3kHz break-up under 30 °.
-Rounding the Gehäusekannte brought little improvement.
-What problem to be solved No. 1 was specified.
-The distortion values are completely in the frame.
-The gray line represents 1% distortion (also in the following diagrams).
-From 2,5Khz K2 remains below, except for the small peak at 10kHz.
+The DT-25N “sees” the symmetrically neighboring TMTs, which is evident from the break-in (2kHz) and rearing (3kHz) below 30 °.
+Rounding off the familiar case hardly brought any improvement.
+With what problem no. 1 was specified.
+The distortion values are completely within the framework.
+The gray line stands for 1% distortion (also in the following diagrams).
+From 2,5Khz, K2 remains below this, apart from the small peak at 10kHz.
 I consider this to be completely harmless.
-It means in practice that resonates to a 10kHz sound a 39 dB quieter 20kHz sound.
-Also, I have not measured this "peak" on all DT-25N.
-K3 is completely negligible from 2kHz.
+In practice it means that a 10kHz tone is accompanied by a 39 dB quieter 20kHz tone.
+In addition, I did not measure this "peak" on all DT-25N.
+K3 can be completely neglected from 2kHz.
 Higher order distortion components as well.

-Even the MSH-116 obviously sees its neighbors, but does not react quite as violently as the DT-25N.
-Unfortunately, both DT-25N and MSH-116 / 4 are very similar around 2-4Khz at angles.
-Thus, the one can not compensate for a "misconduct" of the other.
+The MSH-116 also obviously sees its neighbors, but does not react quite as violently as the DT-25N.
+It is unfavorable that both the DT-25N and the MSH-116/4 behave very similarly around 2-4Khz at angles.
+Thus, one cannot compensate for the “wrongdoing” of the other.
 The harmonic distortions look good.
 The K2 increasing towards low frequencies recommends a separation> = 300Hz.

 Amplitude frequency response Monacor SPH-176 0 °, 30 °, 60 °, 90 ° (2 driver in parallel)